 Got the overview?
 Now, the important part is using these databases effectively.

-• Go beyond Patent Databases
+- Go beyond Patent Databases

-1. Google Scholar search for scholarly publications
+- Google Scholar searches for scholarly publications

-2. Non-patent literature like articles, publications, or journals (printed or electronic)
+- Non-patent literature like articles, publications, or journals (printed or electronic)

-3. Amazon or other e-commerce sites for product search
+- Amazon or other e-commerce sites for product search

-• Save the related documents
+- Save the related documents

 When you file your patent application, you want to state the relevant prior art.
 You will have a stronger patent if the examiner has all the relevant references.
 Additionally, this will satisfy your ethical duties of disclosure, candor, and good faith to report prior art to the PTO.
 So, make sure you save a list of all relevant results.

-• Know when to stop searching
+- Know when to stop searching

 Your goal is not to examine all the prior art.
 Rather, it’s to examine enough prior art to understand where your invention stands in the industry.
-Once you have performed a satisfactory search, you could call it off and go for the filing process.
+Once you have performed a satisfactory search, you can call it off and go for the filing process.

 Related Read: 5 Ways to do an Advanced Prior Art Search